18F/18f.gsa.gov/_posts/2015-11-18-automating-easy-government-decisions-with-machine-learning.md

 overlords.
 And they don’t have to be time consuming or expensive to
 build: by leveraging the outstanding advances in open source machine learning software, a small team can put together a functional prototype in several weeks.
-You don’t necessary need a ton of data, either: in most cases a couple thousand samples is sufficient to determine if machine learning will work in your application.
+You don’t necessarily need a ton of data, either: in most cases a couple thousand samples is sufficient to determine if machine learning will work in your application.
 If you’re curious about how machine learning or other data services could be used in your